evkx/evkx.github.io/content/models/nio/et5/ET5_Touring/reviews.md

 <object type="image/svg+xml" data="../modelnavigation.svg"></object>
 We collect reviews from our [favorite online reviewers](/guides/evreviewers/)

+### Out of Spec Reviews: A Fast EV Wagon For Half The Price Of A Taycan!
+I Drive The NIO ET5 Touring For The First Time 08.09.2023

+{{< youtube rcf17eD8aUE >}}

 ### Fully Charged Show: This Futuristic Estate Car Is The Cure To Boring SUVs!
 29.06.2023

 {{< youtube TdcawbBTM5c >}}